SixLabors/ImageSharp/HEIF_IMPLEMENTATION_PLAN.md

   Updating CDFs after each selected block is not the same as refreshing every RD cost after that block.
   This missing cost-state lifecycle is an architectural deviation.
 Its contribution to time or quality has not been measured; no isolated cache or invented effort-dependent refresh policy has been introduced.
+- Reference `av1/encoder/rd.c:687-853` initializes the complete cost state and combines control and speed-feature update frequencies. `av1/av1_cx_iface.c:391-394,1342-1348` defaults controls to superblock updates and disables MV-cost updates for all-intra configuration.
+These are configured policies, not a public-effort mapping.
+  `av1/encoder/encoder_alloc.h:58-88` omits the main MV-cost allocation for all-intra; displacement costs are initialized only when needed (`rd.c:843-851`).
+Worker costs are separately owned when their update policy requires independent state (`av1/encoder/ethread.c:1610-1641`).
+Managed sizing and lifetime must follow those usage boundaries rather than adding every table to every frame or candidate.

+CDF symbol-cost floor correction, verified after `37541f7f3` on 2026-09-05:

+- `Av1ProbabilityCost.cs:47-52` previously passed each CDF interval directly to raw probability conversion.
+  Native `av1/encoder/cost.c:30-48` first floors symbol mass at `EC_MIN_PROB` (4, `aom_dsp/entcode.h:21`).
+  Raw conversion has a different domain and still permits 1 (`av1/encoder/cost.h:32-42`).
+Conflating the two overcharged sufficiently rare symbols by up to 1,024 rate units, or two bits.
+- CDF symbol conversion now applies the existing range-coder minimum before raw conversion.
+Gathered edge partition costs (`Av1SymbolEncoder.cs:969-980,1003-1014`) use that same symbol boundary, matching native `av1/encoder/partition_search.c:3419-3449`.
+Existing raw-probability behavior and tests remain unchanged.
+- The new zero-mass middle-interval regression failed before correction: expected 6,656, actual 7,680 (`symbol-floor-red.trx`).
+Cases at masses 0 through 4 and 8 exercise both ordinary CDF and gathered-symbol conversion.
+They do not replace the missing RD-cost refresh lifecycle or coefficient optimizer.
+- Final Release .NET 11 build: zero errors and 1,009 existing warnings; Roslynk: zero compiler errors.
+  Serialized Visual Studio VSTest passes 2,283/2,283 in 27.0448 seconds (`symbol-floor-final.trx`), covering entropy, intra-superblock, encoder-frame, and public HEIF encoder tests.
+- Optimized libaom decoding was repeated after the final edit for 23 palette, eight partition, and twelve color sequence streams: 38,973 samples, maximum error 0, and zero samples exceeding one.
+Per-plane reports remain in the temporary takeover directory.
+These are bounded same-bitstream checks, not separate-encoder parity, a quality improvement claim, or performance acceptance.
+No benchmark was run.

 Palette coded-boundary correction, verified after `b2aee3036` on 2026-09-05: